UMC Awards: Distinguished Teaching

 Recognition of recipient with presentation of plaque and cash award

-Questions should be directed to Rachel Lundbohm, the 2011-2012 Faculty Awards Committee Chair, at: email@example.com
+Questions should be directed to Courtney Bergman, the 2015-2016 Faculty Awards Committee Chair, at: email@example.com.